Layers Of Lego For Layers Of Hope

 There is always something we can do to help others.
 Big or small, Legos or cupcakes, a few dollars or a million, what matters is the genuine sincerity to give and be an instrument of positive change in a world badly crying for it.

-Later that day, my wife told me, “Good news.
-Our Savannah group raised $1,600.00 just from the garage sale alone.
+Later that day, my wife told me, “Good news, our group raised $1,600.00 just from the garage sale alone.
 The auctioned bags are not yet included.
 Trying to whisper to her friend on the phone, she said, “So, someone wants to buy it for $1,200.00?”
 She taught I didn’t hear her conversation.
 After talking to her friend, I told her, “That sounds more than just the price of the throw pillows and clothes.”
 Then I asked, “You auctioned the bag that I gave you as a present?”
 She gave me a big smile, “I was trying to surprise you.
 From the proceeds, I will give part to the victims in your hometown Capiz and some to my hometown Iloilo.
 The rest plus the one in our garage sale to Tacloban and the rest of the Visayas.
 Hearing that, I wanted to hug her but I was driving.
 I thanked her for being generous and selfless.
 Was I surprised?
 Happily surprised.

 Blogger friends, thanks for the continued prayer and help for the Philippines.
 Today, if you got time please check the fundraising campaign me and my co- workers called SheterBox campaign.
 It could be our Blogger Family campaign too.